-The inaugural festival took place in the Summer of 2016, with a series of five consecutive Saturday evening performances that took place in Rufus King Park on the front lawn of Rufus King’s storied manor house.
+The inaugural festival took place in the Summer of 2016, with a series of four consecutive Saturday evening performances that took place in Rufus King Park on the front lawn of Rufus King’s storied manor house.

 The 2nd Annual Jamaica Dance Festival took place in June of 2018 over the course of four consecutive Saturday evening performances — again in Rufus King Park on a 32’x40′ stage constructed on the front lawn of the King Manor House.